VandyApps/code-golf-2016-spring/README.md

 The file `problem3.practice.txt` is sample input for this question and the file `problem3s.practice.txt` is sample output.

-###4) Equal Words (2 points)
+###4) Split the Difference (2 points)

 ####OVERVIEW

-Each letter is assigned a value: A=1, B=2, C=3...
-Z=26.
-A word is given the value of being the sum of all the values of its letters.
-So, for example, the words BALL has letters with values 2, 1, 12, and 12, so the value of the word is 2 + 1 + 12 + 12 = 27.
-The goal is to take a word and split it into 2 words, each with equal value.
-If you receive an input of the word DEBBCAA, you should split this string of letters into the words DE and BBCAA since they both add up to a value of 9.
+A string of numbers contains the numbers 0-9, in strictly increasing order.
+In between each number, there is a difference.
+So, for example, the string 025689 has the differences 2, 3, 1, 2, and 1, in order.
+The goal is to take the string of numbers and split it into two strings, where the sum of the differences is the same in each part.
+If you receive the string "01268", you should split this string of numbers into the parts "012" and "68" since they both have a sum of differences of 2.

 ####PROBLEM

-You will receive a file containing many words, separated by newlines.
-Your goal is to generate an output file containing the words broken into subwords, separated by a space.
+You will receive a file containing many strings of numbers, separated by newlines.
+Your goal is to generate an output file containing the strings broken into substrings, separated by a space.
 Sample input and output files are given by `problem4.practice.txt` and `problem4s.practice.txt`, respectively.

 ####CLARIFICATION

-You can assume all the words you get as input CAN be broken into 2 words of equal length.
-In addition, all the characters in the words are capitalized, alphabetical characters.
+You can assume all the strings you get as input CAN be broken into 2 strings with equal sums of differences.
+You can also assume that there is only one possible solution to each string of numbers.

 ###5) Palindrome Substrings (2 points)